Use the model-driven app main form and its components

 Special field properties

+You can configure a sub-grid on a form to display a list of records or a chart.
 To know in detail about the sub-grid properties, see Sub-grid properties.

 Quick view control properties